-AMENDED by Direct Approval from the Chancellor, June 4, 2019 AMENDED through the Administrative Regulations Approval Process, June 5, 2017
+AMENDED through the Administrative Regulation Process, May 24, 2022 AMENDED by Direct Approval from the Chancellor, June 4, 2019 AMENDED through the Administrative Regulations Approval Process, June 5, 2017

 2.2.2 Admission Information

 Students must file a Student Information Form with the Admissions and Records Office/Office of Student Enrollment Services at the college of attendance.
 There is no charge for this service.